 I want to visit and film/record in the Parliamentary Archives - what do I do?

-You should complete and return our Application for Media Filming in the Archives.
-Please read it carefully first.
-It includes details of our terms and conditions, fees, and the application form for filming or recording in the archive.
-Return the completed form to us at [email protected] and we will get back to you as soon as possible.
+You will need to complete and return our Application for Media Filming in the Archives.
+This document is currently being updated - in the meantime please email us at email@example.com and we will get back to you as soon as possible.

 Please note filming fees have been updated as of June 2014.